adrianwadey/TickTock/README.md

  * DHT11 Temperature & Humidity Sensor

 ## Features
-Date, time, temperature and humity are displayed on a 2 line LCD.
+Date, time, temperature and humidity are displayed on a 2 line LCD.

 Single button operation, used to start WPS.